Shopify/shopify-cli-extensions/README.md

 You can test a development build of the Dev Server with the production version of the Shopify CLI, first follow these set up steps:

+1. Enable the beta flag for your production Shopify CLI by running `shopify config feature extension_server_beta --enable`.
 1. Clone this repository.
-2. Run `make build` in `shopify-cli-extensions` and wait for the build process to complete.
+1. Run `make build` in `shopify-cli-extensions` and wait for the build process to complete.
-3. Find the folder where `shopify-cli` was installed and cd into that folder.
+1. Find the folder where `shopify-cli` was installed and cd into that folder.
 If you are using Homebrew, run `brew --prefix shopify-cli`.
 If you have installed it from a gem, run `gem info shopify-cli` to find the "Installed at" path.
-The Dev Server should be installed inside the local `ext/shopify-extensions` folder.
+The Dev Server should be installed inside the local `gems/shopify-cli-<version>/ext/shopify-extensions` folder.
-4. Rename the Dev Server production binary so you have a copy of it to fallback on: `mv ext/shopify-extensions/shopify-extensions ext/shopify-extensions/shopify-extensions-prod`.
+1. Rename the Dev Server production binary so you have a copy of it to fallback on: `mv gems/shopify-cli-<version>/ext/shopify-extensions gems/shopify-cli-<version>/ext/shopify-extensions/shopify-extensions-prod`.
-5. Set up a symlink to the local Go binary: `ln -s ~/src/github.com/Shopify/shopify-cli-extensions/shopify-extensions shopify-extensions`
+1. Set up a symlink to the local Go binary: `ln -s ~/src/github.com/Shopify/shopify-cli-extensions/shopify-extensions gems/shopify-cli-<version>/ext/shopify-extensions/shopify-extensions`

 Afterwards, the following three commands will be executed by the development build of the Dev Server: